 Option 1: [The AWG-KP emphasized that [Annex I Parties] [Annex I Parties which are in a position to do so] should support non-Annex I Parties to minimize the negative potential consequences and maximize the positive potential consequences of policies and measures under Article 2 through, inter alia, strengthening their institutional capacities and regulatory frameworks.]

-Option 2: The AWG-KP emphasized that [non-Annex I Parties should strive] to strengthen their institutional capacity and regulatory frameworks in order to minimize [the] negative potential consequences and maximize positive potential consequences of [policies and measures under Article 2][mitigation actions] [by Parties]. [[In this respect, Parties should share information and good practices in order to address these issues and where necessary Annex I Parties [which are in a position to do so] should support non-Annex I Parties] in this endeavour.]
+Option 2: The AWG-KP emphasized that [non-Annex I Parties should strive] to strengthen their institutional capacity and regulatory frameworks in order to minimize [the] negative potential consequences and maximize positive potential consequences of [policies and measures under Article 2][mitigation actions] [by Parties]. [[In this respect, Parties should share information and good practice in order to address these issues and where necessary Annex I Parties [which are in a position to do so] should support non-Annex I Parties] in this endeavour.]
+10.

 Option 1: The AWG-KP agreed that the existing guidelines contained in decision 15/CMP.1 could be used.
-During their review gaps should be identified in order to [develop guidelines] [review the existing guidelines contained in decision 15/CMP.1] for the second commitment period to assist Annex I Parties in their assessment of potential consequences [and agreed to further examine possible elements of these guidelines at its xx session].
+During their review gaps should be identified in order to [develop guidelines] [review the existing guidelines contained in decision 15/CMP.1] for the second commitment period2 to assist Annex I Parties in their assessment of potential consequences [and agreed to further examine possible elements of these guidelines at its xx session].
 Option 2: The AWG-KP agreed to review existing guidelines contained in decision 15/CMP.1 on the preparation of the information required under Article 7 of the Kyoto Protocol.

-11. [The AWG-KP noted that [one way] [for Parties] to facilitate the design and selection of [policies and measures] [mitigation actions] [by Annex I Parties] is to identify potential consequences [, including by the use of impact assessments,] associated with specific tools, policies and measures that are considered or implemented by Annex I Parties and [then] to [take them into account in [finalizing] [implementing] these policies and measures] [develop ways and means to minimize these consequences [on non-Annex I Parties] [on all Parties]].]
+11. [The AWG-KP noted that [one way] [for Parties] to facilitate the design and selection of [policies and measures] [mitigation actions] [by Annex I Parties] is to identify potential consequences [, including by the use of impact assessments,] associated with specific tools, policies and measures that are considered or implemented by Annex I Parties and [then] to [take them into account in [finalizing] [implementing] these policies and measures] [develop ways and means to minimize these consequences [on non-Annex I Parties] [on all Parties]].]3 F. Implementation 12.
+[The AWG-KP underlined that in the implementation of Article 2, paragraph 3, and Article 3, paragraph 14, of the Kyoto Protocol, Annex I Parties shall not resort to unilateral measures against imports from developing countries on the grounds of protection and stabilization of the climate.

-F. Implementation

-12. [The AWG-KP underlined that in the implementation of Article 2, paragraph 3, and Article 3, paragraph 14, of the Kyoto Protocol, Annex I Parties shall not resort to unilateral measures against imports from developing countries on the grounds of protection and stabilization of the climate.
 Such measures would violate the provisions and principles of the Convention, in particular the principles established by Article 3, paragraphs 1 and 5.]

-13. Option 1 The AWG-KP noted the need for a permanent forum under the COP through which Parties report impacts and consequences of policies and measures, establishing a common space where Parties may provide information on their specific needs and concerns relating to those consequences, and identify ways to minimize the negative consequences of these policies and measures adopted by Annex I Parties on non-Annex I Parties.
+13. Option 1 The AWG-KP noted the need for a permanent forum under the COP through which Parties report impacts and consequences from policies and measures, establishing a common space where Parties may provide information on their specific needs and concerns relating to those consequences, and identify ways to minimize negative consequences of these policies and measures adopted by Annex I Parties on non-Annex I Parties.
+2 A party indicated that it will provide further clarification on the text in italics.

-[According to decision 27/CMP.1, the Compliance Committee shall address questions of implementation of Article 3, paragraph 14, of the Kyoto Protocol regarding potential consequences.

-[The AWG-KP further noted that according to decision 27/CMP.1, the facilitative branch of the Compliance Committee is responsible for promoting compliance by Parties with their commitments under the Kyoto Protocol, taking into account their common but differentiated responsibilities and respective capacities.

-&lt;sup>2 Wording in italics indicates ongoing deliberations by Parties.

-&lt;sup>3 A number of Parties indicated that this could be moved before paragraph 9.
+3 A number of Parties indicated that this could be moved before paragraph 9.